AKIVISHNU473/M3_Grup40/1_RKE/1_Requriments/README.md

 # 4W'S & 1H
 ## WHO
-The RKE (remote keyless entry) is an electronic access control system that can be operated from a distance.
+The RKE (remote keyless entry) is an electronic access control system that can be operated from user.

 ## WHAT
 RKE (Remote Keyless Entry) which are commonly used to remotely lock or unlock doors.